Grenfell Street

 Grenfell Street (34.924°S 138.602°E) is a major street in the north-east quarter of the Adelaide city centre, South Australia.
 The street runs west-east from King William Street to East Terrace.
-On the other side of King William Street, it continues as Currie Street.
-Its intersection with Pulteney Street is encircled by Hindmarsh Square.
+Its intersection with Pulteney Street is formed by Hindmarsh Square.
+On the west side of King William Street, it continues as Currie Street towards West Terrace.